-A modern revival of the classic sci-fi horror anthology show The Outer Limits (1963).
+A modern revival of the classic science fiction horror anthology show The Outer Limits (1963).
 Episodes often have twist-endings and involve aliens.
-Sometimes, story from one episode continues in a later episode.
+Sometimes, a story from one episode continues in a later episode.

-Series of unrelated short stories covering elements of crime, horror, drama and comedy about people of different species committing murders, suicides, thefts and other sorts of crime caused by certain motivations; perceived or not.
+Series of unrelated short stories covering elements of crime, horror, drama, and comedy about people of different backgrounds committing murders, suicides, thefts, and other sorts of crime caused by certain motivations, perceived or not.

 An updated version of the famous 1960's TV series created by Rod Serling.
 Each week presents one to three tales about some unusual situation that turns out to be even more unusual than initially suspected.
 Whether the tone of the story is horror, suspense or humor, there is always a surprise twist at the end.Written by

 Jean-Marc Rocher <email@example.com>

 3 of 3 people found this review helpful.